Enabling SOCKS5 Proxy on Windows Tailscale

 Introduction

-Fortunately, Tailscale provides a powerful feature: Userspace Networking mode, with a built-in SOCKS5 proxy server.
-By enabling it, we can use Tailscale as a local proxy service, allowing applications to connect on demand, thus achieving more granular and flexible traffic control.
+Tailscale provides Userspace Networking mode with a built-in SOCKS5 proxy server.
+After enabling it, you can use Tailscale as a local proxy service and let apps connect only when needed.

 Core Principles